 1. Shangri-la Orchard

 I’ve stayed at Shangri-la Orchard for a staycation before (read my review here).
-I picked this hotel because I had heard countless times from my friends, gushing about how family friendly they are, and how it’s the perfect hotel to bring kids along… and they were right!
+I picked this hotel because I had heard countless great reviews from my friends, gushing about how family-friendly they are, and how it’s the perfect hotel to bring kids to… and they were right!
 It’s also perfect for visitors as it is located in the middle of the city, near Orchard Rd and Orchard MRT.

 2. Shangri-la Rasa Sentosa

 Another good option is the Shangri-la at Sentosa, which I have not stayed at but have heard from friends to be a very family-friendly hotel.
-It has great amenities for kids: a children’s pool, indoor playground, large water play area and private access to the beach.
+It has great amenities for kids: a children’s pool, an indoor playground, a large water play area, and private access to the beach.

 Activities in Singapore for Toddlers and young kids

-Even so, all paid attraction are free of charge for children under 3 years old, and most provide a discounted ticket for children under 13 years old.
-With each attractions, I’ve linked where you can buy the tickets from Klook, which tend to be cheaper than buying on the spot.
+Even so, all paid attractions are free of charge for children under 3 years old, and most provide a discounted ticket for children under 13 years old.
+With each attraction, I’ve linked where you can buy the tickets from Klook, which tend to be cheaper than buying on the spot.

 PS: Klook is the leading travel and experiences booking website in Asia.
-If you’re not from around here and you’ve never heard of Klook before, you might be hesitant to book with them but don’t worry – they are legit!
-I personally book my activities through them as their prices are often competitive, and the activities are high quality.
-You can read reviews from real people before booking and there is a grace period for free cancellation, usually within 24-48 hours notice.
+They are legit!
+I always book my activities through them as their prices are often competitive.
+You can read reviews from real people before booking.
+There is a grace period for free cancellation, usually within 24-48 hours’ notice.